-The MI 529 Advisor Plan provides a variety of professionally managed investment portfolios to choose from including age-based options that automatically change as the beneficiary grows up.
+The MI 529 Advisor Plan provides a variety of professionally managed portfolios to choose from including enrollment year investments options that automatically change as the beneficiary grows up.
 Alternatively your advisor can tailor your portfolio investments with multi-fund, Individual Fund and target risk options to match your risk tolerance, timeline, and investment preferences.

 OPEN AN ACCOUNT

-Call your financial advisor today and tell them you want the MI 529 Advisor Plan.
+Call your financial professional today and tell them you want the MI 529 Advisor Plan.